franchesoni/hitl_annotation/system_arch/overview.md

 - Bold decisions are to keep v1 minimal and unambiguous.
 Code/schema updates should follow via to-do items.

   - API paths: Use `DELETE /api/annotations/{id}` as the canonical delete route.
-Any `/clear` delete paths referenced elsewhere are legacy and should be removed.
+The endpoint always deletes all annotations for the sample; no query parameters are supported.

 - Image response headers: Define and implement only the essentials on image endpoints (`GET /api/samples/...`).
   - `X-Image-Id`: integer sample id.